Public policy

 AI-agent control surfaces

 Agent-control files can grant tools, instructions, permissions, network access, or autonomous actions to an AI system.
-LPM treats install-time mutation of those surfaces as a separate product-security boundary.
+LPM Firewall treats preinstall, install, or postinstall mutation of foreign or broad agent surfaces as a dangerous-capability policy block, not necessarily a malware-intent finding.

 Block